Antonio Carbajal: International career

-Management career
+Managerial career

-After retiring as a player, he became a manager along 1960s, 1970s, 1980s and 1990s with Club León, Unión de Curtidores, Atletas Campesinos and Atlético Morelia.
+After retiring as a player, he became a manager in the 1960s, 1970s, 1980s, and 1990s with Club León, Unión de Curtidores, Atletas Campesinos and Atlético Morelia.
 He twice won both the Copa México as Campeón de Campeones with Club Leon in the early 1970s.
-Then he managed Unión de Curtidores in the only two seasons this club advanced to play-offs, and was awarded as Primera División's best coach one time.
+Then he managed Unión de Curtidores in the only two seasons this club advanced to the play-offs, and was awarded Primera División's best coach one time.
 He achieved the championship in Segunda División with Atletas Campesinos in partnership with Antonio Ascencio.
-He managed Morelia for 10 years.